 Sport Law Connect Program increases access to dispute resolution services in sport

-Provincial Sport Organizations (PSOs) in B.C. will have access to an affordable resource that connects them with individuals who are trained in alternative dispute resolution practices, are free from conflict of interest and can lead a professional and timely process.
+Provincial Sport Organizations (PSOs) in B.C. will have access to a free resource that connects them with individuals who are trained in alternative dispute resolution practices, are free from conflict of interest and can lead a professional and timely process.

 Created by the Sport Dispute Resolution Centre of Canada (SDRCC), the Sport Law Connect Program is the first of its kind in Canada.
 This program is being piloted in partnership with viaSport BC, the Alternative Dispute Resolution Institute of B.C.
 (ADRBC), and law students from the University of British Columbia and the University of Victoria.